mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3810 Scout.md

 Scouts frequently survey star systems where the planets have exotic atmospheres and far higher gravity than Earth-standard.
-Here, the survival principles are straightforward: long, medium and short- range sensor scans are constant on the approach with a continual assessment of the planetary conditions.
+Here, the survival principles are straightforward: long, medium and short-range sensor scans are constant on the approach with a continual assessment of the planetary conditions.
 As much work is done remotely as possible, with drones or heavily shielded surveyors being used for work that needs to take place close-up.